marionbarker/LoopPatches/README.md

 * Tap on Loop
 * The graphic below shows phone (Loop) settings: Left before the Patch, Right after the Patch

+**WARNING: graphic below has not been updated to show the Min Basal Rate feature.**

 <a href="/img/looppatches-loop-settings.svg"><img src="/img/looppatches-loop-settings.svg?raw=true" alt="Image showing the iOS settings screen before and after applying Settings.bundle" width="500"></a>

 All settings can be enabled or disabled individually.
 Be certain that you enter appropriate values before enabling each.
 Please file an issue if there are problems with mmol/L units.